A Gentle Introduction to Machine Learning for Product Managers

 Homework:

 • 1.
-You have been hired to be the first Product Designer, Product Manager, or Program Manager for the Intelligence Platform at Sony Kamaji.
-Your first assignment is to lead the development of an ML application for classifying Sony games.
-To get started on that assignment, please propose a small draft of your proposed plan for that app.
+You have been hired to be the first Product Manager, Program Manager, or Designer for a new online store.
+Your first assignment is to lead the development of an ML application for classifying the products across various categories that will be available on the store.
+Consider that the store will provide up to 500 products from many suppliers across many types of categories for consumers such as home decoration, cooking, fashion, fitness…To get started on that assignment, please propose a small draft of your proposed plan for that app.
 Please put your thoughts in the same google document that you use for your previous homework.

 • Note: You can be as creative as you want in terms of the product plan that you will use to drive the development of those apps but at least describe the “what” and “why” of the apps, the data sources/features, the possible models, and any KPIs.
 If you are running out of time, just do something simple in a few sentences for each homework in ½ page.
 If you have time, do as much as you can 🙂